meonkeys/hadoop-talk/hadoop-talk.md

 % Introduction to MapReduce with Hadoop
 % Adam Monsen
-% October 11, 2013
+% February 20, 2014

 # Welcome!

 <!--
-Conference: SeaGL 2013
+For: ADA Community Contact event
-Target audience experience level: intermediate
+Target audience experience level: beginner
 -->

 - this is the Hadoop talk
 - see my article in the [April 2013 issue of Linux Journal](http://www.linuxjournal.com/content/april-2013-issue-linux-journal-high-performance-computing)
-- thank you SCCC
+- thank you Ada Developers Academy

 <div class="handout">
 You'll laugh and you'll cry during this awe-inspiring introduction to big data